 Getting to “Good”: four steps to improve your CLS score

-One way to optimize for CLS is to reserve space for every element on the page, so when the elements load, the page doesn’t shift.
+One way to optimize for CLS is to reserve space for every element on the page so that the page doesn’t shift when the elements load.

 - Always include width and height size attributes on all your media (images, videos, infographics, etc.)

 - Improve your font loading strategies

 - Reserve sufficient space for embeds and iframes